ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 While perhaps seeming inefficient, the process of a DAO may be important for developing an effective organization or workplace.

+### Research Question<a name="question"></a>

+How may the establishment of a DAO within a traditional organization or workplace help improve organizational function and effectiveness?

 ### Solution Components<a name="components"></a>

 The current proposal discusses components of the solution in terms of: